You Are Not Alone: Child Sexual Abuse Survivors Can Get Justice With an LDS Church Lawsuit

 In recent years, the LDS Church has opted to settle cases through a private, confidential process.
 Survivors, through their legal teams, submit detailed case inventories directly to Church representatives.
 If a claim is considered credible, settlement discussions begin without a judge, jury, or any public record.

 Although hundreds of claims have been filed, there is currently no class action or MDL (multidistrict litigation) against the LDS Church.
 Instead, individual lawsuits are being filed in the states where abuse occurred.
-While the process lacks transparency, survivors who have skilled legal representation may be able to secure meaningful compensation while avoiding the trauma of a public trial.

 If you're considering legal action, it's critical to speak with a lawyer familiar with how these private resolutions work and who can advocate for your best interests every step of the way.